“When it’s going well, is when you, your ego, disappear and it’s almost like you’re taking dictation…you get in this amazing zone…”

-THE COST OF LIVING (Other Voices Books) is Rob Roberge’s fourth book.
-Previous books include the story collection Working Backwards from the Worst Moment of My Life (Red Hen, 2010) and the novels More Than They Could Chew (Dark Alley/Harper Collins, 2005) and Drive (reprint, Hollyridge Press, 2006/2010).
-His writing, which has been widely anthologized, has been featured in Penthouse, The Rumpus, The Nervous Breakdown, ZYZZYVA, Chelsea, Black Clock, Other Voices, Alaska Quarterly Review, and the “Ten Writers Worth Knowing” issue of The Literary Review.
+Rob Roberge is the author of the memoir LIAR.
+Previous books include the story collection THE COST OF LIVING, Working Backwards from the Worst Moment of My Life, More Than They Could Chew, and Drive.
+His writing has been featured in Penthouse, The Rumpus, The Nervous Breakdown, ZYZZYVA, Chelsea, Black Clock, Other Voices, Alaska Quarterly Review, and the “Ten Writers Worth Knowing” issue of The Literary Review.

 Meredith: What do you do when you sit down to write and nothing happens?
 Is it really nothing?

 ROB: Hmmm.
 Well, no. It’s me not writing.
 But/and, if I don’t fact, write…well, nothing is there, so in the practical (or literal) sense there IS nothing, writing-wise.
 If that became a pattern (and I realize I’m using an extreme to illustrate a point, and not trying to be reductive) and it happened that every day I sat down to write for the rest of my life nothing happened, no words came, I wouldn’t be a writer.
 It wouldn’t be NOTHING as far as experience goes.
 But it wouldn’t be writing, either.
 I think a writer is, by definition, one who writes.

 But…on the other hand…If I’m producing nothing, that’s because of my relationship with the process, I think.
 It’s me not being in the right state of mind to write.
 So, it IS something.
 It’s just not something very conducive to writing, maybe.